csam1850/geekweekend_without_cv/README.md

 ### setting up your python-workspace
 Please note I deliberatly uploaded .vscode to github which contains hardcoded information from my personal workspace, which you need to adjust.
+To do that you have to open the folder .vscode, right click workscpace.code-workspace and open it with an editor.
-The important part is the PythonPath environment variable, which should point to your repository and not to your python.exe as one might expect from its name.
+The important part is the PythonPath environment variable, which you have to adjust, so it points to your repository.
-If you encounter a Module-not-found error you probably have this issue.
+If you encounter a Module-not-found error lateron you probably have an issue with your PythonPath.
+To set up your workspace go to vs code / File / open workspace and select the workspace file in the .vscode folder.

 ```shell